novayugogo-cloud/smart-sql/README.md

 # smart-sql
-out code will be public after accepted
+our code will be public after accepted